About Somatic Coaching

 What to expect during a session

-Much of the time, we will talk or be in silence, as in any conversation.
+- Much of the time, we will talk or be in silence, as in any conversation.
 Throughout a session, I will reflect your words back to you, pull out certain phrases, and ask curious questions.
 Some sessions may be spent completely in this way, and may stay within conceptual self awareness.

-When it is welcome, you may want to explore sensations within your body.
-Any invitations from me for you to explore through embodied self awareness will be exactly that: invitations or offerings of practice or processes that you can choose to say yes or no or maybe to within each session.
+- When it is welcome, you may want to explore sensations within your body.
+Any invitations from me for you to explore through embodied self awareness will be exactly that: invitations or offerings of practice or processes that you can choose to say yes or no to within each session.

 Some of the somatic processes that may be invited during a session: